top of page

 - Anonymous woman, NL

-Balancing user needs with business goals and tech capabilities
+Balancing user needs, business goals, and feasibility

 Method #3: feature discovery and prioritization workshops